 Lives and works in Sydney, Australia

-Bachelor of Fine Arts (Honours), University of New South Wales, Art & Design, 2017
+Bachelor of Fine Art (Honours), University of New South Wales Art & Design, 2017

 Carrie Fraser is a visual artist working in the field of drawing.
 Her art practice explores how rules-based, process oriented drawing can become a metaphor for the exploration of self.

-The works begin with a system (set of rules), a grid on the paper and a supply of pens.
-The process includes a tally kept of the line count, which adds to the intensity of the labour of drawing and also adds to the meditative quality of the work.
-Frequently there comes a time in the drawing process when ‘mistakes’ are made.
-These are welcome because the outcomes cannot be predicted and are often surprising.
+The works begin with a system (set of rules), a grid on paper and a supply of pens.
+In hand drawing to a system, there comes a time in the drawing process when mistakes are made.
+At first these were feared as the ‘rules’ had been broken but now they are welcome because the outcomes cannot be predicted and are often surprising.
+From ‘rule breaking’ in her drawings, Fraser was then able to consider the ‘rules’ and agendas of discursive practices and how discourse shapes and limits people in society.

 2017 — Factory 49, Marrickville